Guest Access – Working with External Contributors in Project Central

 Selecting a guest is as easy as selecting any other team in the organization, and with this latest release, it is automatically enabled in your Project Central account.

-When setting up your project, one of your first steps is to establish your project team from the project dashboard.
-To add a Guest User, simply type their email address into the search bar.
+Next, when setting up your project, one of your first steps is to establish your project team from the project dashboard.
+To add a Guest User from your Active Directory, simply type their email address into the search bar.

-If that user is part of any Microsoft Active Directory, then they will receive an email inviting them to join the project.
+Your Guest user will receive an email inviting them to join the project.

 Guest users are easily identified with a key icon on the project dashboard.